TurboGears/tgext.pluggable/README.rst

 -------------------------------------

 tgext.pluggable provides some utilities for to manage text translations inside pluggables.
-Each quickstarted pluggable application provides ``_`` and ``l_`` functions inside its own ``lib.i18n`` module, those work much like TurboGears ones, but read the translations from the i18n directory of the pluggable application where the translation catalogs are provided.
+When ``tg.i18n.ugettext`` or ``tg.i18n.lazy_ugettext`` are used they will lookup for translations inside the Application and when not available will fallback to the translations provided by the pluggable itself.

-Messages extration and catalog creation/update work as in TurboGears using Babel.
-Just run inside the pluggable application the ``python setup.py extract_messages`` , ``python setup.py init_catalog -l LANG`` and ``python setup.py compile_catalog`` commands to create a catalog for ``LANG`` and use it with the functions provided by the ``lib.i18n`` module inside your own pluggable.
+Messages extration and catalog creation/update for the pluggable work as in TurboGears using Babel.
+Just run inside the pluggable application the ``python setup.py extract_messages`` , ``python setup.py init_catalog -l LANG`` and ``python setup.py compile_catalog``
+commands to create a catalog for ``LANG``.

+Just distribute the catalogs with your pluggable application to make them available and translated in applications that use it.

 Managing Migrations
 -------------------------------------